michaelhdev/project-4/README.md

 - A user wants to comment on a bug -> The user selects the bug they want to comment on.
 They select the view bug button.
 The bug details page is display.
 The user enters their comment in the comment box and presses the comment button.
 There comment is added to the page along with their name and the date.
 If the user presses the comment button without entering a comment and error is displayed.

 - A user wants to view current features -> The user selects the view features link on the dashboard page or menu bar.
 The website displays all the current features on the system order initially by donations.
-The features clearly display their current status, name, description and total donations they have.
+The features clearly display their current status, name, description and total donations.
 It is clear the 3 features the admin is currently working on.

 - A user wants to view features based on a certain criteria -> On the feature list page the user can sort by: donations, status, created by.